 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the candidates Drexel accepts.
+The information regarding admissions below may give you an idea of the candidates Drexel University accepts.
 The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted